 Production Efficiency and Profitability

-- Management of blackberries and raspberries in tunnels and shade structures (pruning, training and trellis systems)
+- Management of blackberries and raspberries in tunnels, greenhouses, controlled environments and shade structures (pruning, training and trellis systems)

 - Post-harvest handling for small farmers

 - Pruning and training systems to improve production

 - Using horticultural management techniques, equipment, or improved cultivars to support harvest mechanization in fresh market

 - Development of cultural practices to aid in extreme climate/weather events

 - Pruning practices for primocane-fruiting blackberries

 - Breeding for controlled environments or season extension